 Be Wary of Emotional Manipulation

-This is perhaps the most toxic element of dating someone with an addiction.
+This is perhaps the most toxic element of dating an addict.
 They may take their anger, guilt, and shame out on you.
-Emotional manipulation can look like:
+Emotional manipulation can involve:

 - Guilt trips